Tipón near Cusco: Terraces, Waterways, and Inca Engineering

 The Hydraulic System of Tipón

-A system of canals, basins, and stone channels directed water from the upper area of the complex to terraces and lower sectors.
+A system of canals, basins, and stone channels directed water from the upper part of the complex to terraces and lower sectors.
 Water still flows through parts of the system today, which makes Tipón particularly impressive.

 Canals and Water Basins